 A larger-than-life show

-Paresh Maity’s first memory of dabbling in art makes things with clay as a seven-year-old in Tamluk.
-“No one in my family was associated with arts in any way, and I didn’t have art classes in school.
-But for as long as I can remember, I have always wanted to be an artist,” says Maity, who is currently showcasing a collection of his works that date from 1976 (when he was barely 12) to 2016 at Gallery Sumukha in the city.
+Paresh Maity’s first memory of dabbling in art is making things with clay as a seven-year-old in Tamluk.
+“No one in my family was associated with the arts in any way, and I didn’t have art classes in school.
+But for as long as I can remember, I have always wanted to be an artist,” says Maity, who is currently showcasing a collection of his works from 1976 (when he was barely 12) to 2016 at Gallery Sumukha in the city.

-Titled `Beyond Horizons,’ the exhibition, in Maity’s words, is “less of a retrospective and more a selected compilation of all my works over my 40-year journey”.Drawings on paper, watercolors, oil on canvas, and large bronze sculptures feature in this journey.
+Titled `Beyond Horizons,’ the exhibition, in Maity’s words, is “less of a retrospective and more a selected compilation of all my works over my 40-year journey”.This journey features drawings on paper, watercolors, oil on canvas, and large bronze sculptures.

 Maity’s school years saw him dabbling in the paint with no guidance, “I’d buy watercolors and brushes and paint by myself,” says Maity, whose unexplained love for the fine arts guided him to do a BFA at the Government College of Art and Craft, Kolkata, and an MFA from College of Art, Delhi.
-“I would travel 200km every day back and forth, from my home (in Tamluk) to Kolkata.
-I’d take the train at 6 am, attend college and return home at midnight, and I did it for seven years,” recalls Maity, whose life has taken a charming turn over the years.
+“I would travel 200km back and forth daily, from my home (in Tamluk) to Kolkata.
+I’d take the train at 6 am, attend college, and return home at midnight, and I did it for seven years,” recalls Maity, whose life has taken a charming turn.

 Marty is no longer that small-town boy.
-A celebrated artist who has had his work shown across the globe, the 51-year-old Padma Shri awardee recently enjoyed a stint at the Rashtrapati Bhavan as an artist-in-residence along with his wife, artist Jayasri Burman My Update Web.
+A celebrated artist whose work has been shown across the globe, the 51-year-old Padma Shri awardee recently enjoyed a stint at the Rashtrapati Bhavan as an artist-in-residence along with his wife, artist Jayasri Burman.
+My Update Web.

 On what has changed and what has stayed the same in his career, Maity says, “The way I was, as a person.
-I am still the same 12-year-old boy, loyal to his roots, but my art has changed.
+I am still the same 12-year-old, loyal to his roots, but my art has changed.
 It has evolved with time owing to all my travels and experiences.”

 READ ALSO :

 A noticeable aspect of his work, whether painting or sculpture, is size.
 “The canvases have been getting larger than life because that is more fun.
-It is a bigger challenge to handle a big canvas or a 600kg sculpture.
+Handling a big canvas or a 600kg sculpture is a bigger challenge.
 You tend to enjoy the experimenting that a big canvas allows,” signs off Maity.

 You might also like